saideep21/6ixplore-web1/README.md

 # 6ixplore - Discover locally, instantly

-This repo is the home of our first website for LinkedIn and recruitment purposes!
+This repo is the home of our website for LinkedIn and recruitment purposes!

-<strong>NOTE:</strong> Will be updated regularly for enchancements to UI and cleaner code.
+<strong>NOTE:</strong> Maintenance and updates are done regularly for enchancements to interface and code base.
-- See [todo.txt](todo.txt) for list of TODOs
+- Refer to [todo.txt](todo.txt) for TODOs
-- See [text.md](text.md) for copy changes
+- Refer to [text.md](text.md) for copy changes

 Built with:
-- Vue.js
+- Vue.js v2
 - HTML/CSS
 - 2 days' sprint and late night by [@maureento8888](https://github.com/maureento8888)
 - [@EndBird](https://github.com/EndBird)